Bachelor of Ministry (Honours)

 The Bachelor of Ministry (Honors) (BMin(Hons)) is an AQF Level 8 award.
 It qualifies candidates who apply a body of theological knowledge in a specific context to undertake professional work and as a pathway for research and further learning in Christian ministry.

 The Bachelor of Ministry (Honors) is not offered to international students.

-- satisfactorily completed a Sydney College of Divinity Bachelor of Ministry within the last five years, with a grade point average of at least 2.7 in the coursework and at least 3.0 in the area of specialisation; or
+- those who have completed the Sydney College of Divinity BMin within the previous five years, with a grade point average of 2.7 in the coursework and 3.0 in the area of specialisation; or

-- hold an equivalent qualification from a university or other tertiary institution.
+- hold equivalent qualifications from a university or other tertiary institution.

 The Bachelor of Ministry (Honours) requires the completion of 72 credit points, comprising 36 credit points in coursework and a thesis for 36 credit points.

-- a further two units (18 credit points in total) in the area of specialisation from 9600-series units.
+- a further two units (18 credit points in total) in the area of specialisation from 9200-series units.